Past Participles in English

 Past Participle Used as an Adjective

-We can use the past participle or 3rd form of the verb as an adjective to modify a noun in a sentence.
+We can use the past participle or 3rd form of a verb as an adjective to modify a noun in a sentence.
 As an adjective modifies a noun in a sentence, a past participle can also be used to modify a noun.

 • Collect all the pieces of the broken window pane.